 The purpose of a Sound bar is to provide louder volume than that of the TV that is has been placed or mounted in front of.
 This simple concept — driven home by the proliferation of ever thinner flat panel TVs that render the size of speakers puny — has had “bells and whistles” added to it, such as being able to see their menus through a video connection with the TV.
+These are features that the best soundbar should have.
 But in the case of Sceptre’s SB301524W Smart Speaker Sound Bar 2.1 with Built-in Subwoofer & Android Platform, its addition of Android OS means “Smart TV’ capabilities designed around specific entertainment venues.
 And which makes its purchase more useful than that of just “louder volume.”

 At a retail price of $299.99, the SB301524W shouldn’t come in a cheesy cabinet.
 It doesn’t — on the contrary, the “build” is of a nice quality — not deluxe for sure, but it’s understated attractive.
 There’s a solid feel when placed on a stand in front of the TV and it doesn’t wobble or “creak” when moved around either.